 What To Do?

 WE ENCOURAGE YOU TO SELF-DRIVE WITH OUR PERSONAL CARS THAT WE WILL BORROW YOU EXCLUSIVE OF A DRIVER AND FUEL.
-A GARMIN PRESET SAT NAV WILL AVAILABLE IN YOUR ASSIGNED CAR.
+A GARMIN PRESET SATELLITE NAVIGATION WILL AVAILABLE IN YOUR ASSIGNED CAR.
 YOU CAN MAKE PLAN WITH OUR HELP AND SUGGESTION, YOUR DAILY EXCURSIONS AT YOUR LEISURE.
 WE ALSO WILL PROVIDE YOU WITH A MOBILE PHONE PRESET WITH ALL IMPORTANT NUMBERS AND THERE WILL ALSO BE A PROVIDED MAP WITH OUR IN-HOUSE WRITTEN GUIDE.
 HOWEVER IF YOU STILL PREFER WE CAN PUT YOU IN TOUCH WITH AN EXPERIENCED DAILY PAID ENGLISH SPEAKING DRIVER/GUIDE WHO CAN USE YOUR ALLOCATED BORROWED CAR.